SVAE offers at least four courses per semester. Take a moment to review the course descriptions below before applying for your courses.

 The career development course is designed to connect school learning with workplace and labor realities.
 The course will help students acquire and apply the knowledge and skills to make appropriate decisions for life, work and the essential post-secondary education/training that is required in today’s economy.
 The experiential learning components (work experience) will provide students with opportunities to explore potential occupations, demonstrate employability skills, essential skills and specific occupational skills.
 (Independent study option course)

-* Approval for these courses must be obtained from the Education Director.
+* Independant study course have a continuous enrolment, that can begin at anytime during the school year.
+Approval for these courses must be obtained from the Education Director.